Please click here to go to the new location.

 All elections are conducted in accordance with the City Charter and State Law for Council Members and Ballot Measures.

-In Palo Alto, voters can submit their ballots at the City Clerk's Office at City Hall, 250 Hamilton Ave. or to the outside drop box at Mitchell Park Library, 3700 Middlefield Rd.
-Ballots can be dropped off at any time of the day at Ricnonada Library's outside drop box at 1213 Newell Rd., among other 24/7 drop-off locations across the county.
+In Palo Alto, voters can submit their ballots in King Plaza in front of City Hall, 250 Hamilton Ave., the outside drop box at Mitchell Park Library, 3700 Middlefield Rd., or any time of the day at Rinconada Library's outside drop box at 1213 Newell Rd., among other 24/7 drop-off locations across the county.

 Residents can also send their ballots in the mail with prepaid postage included with each ballot.
-Ballots submitted by mail must be postmarked on or before Election Day and received by Nov.
-9. Physically submitted ballots are due by 8 p.m. on Election Day.
+Ballots submitted by mail must be postmarked on or before Election Day.
+Physically submitted ballots are due by 8 p.m. on Election Day.

 Candidates Qualified for the Ballot (in ballot order per Randomized Alphabet Drawing)